 We believe that we will not satisfy the requirements of Section 883 of the Code.
-As a result, we will be subject to the 4% U.S. income tax on our source shipping income.
-Since we expect that no more than 50% of our shipping income would be treated as U.S. source shipping income, we expect that the maximum effective rate of U.S. income tax on our gross shipping income would not exceed 2%.
+As a result, we will be subject to the 4% U.S. income tax on U.S. source gross transportation income.
+Since 50% of our gross shipping income for transportation that begins or ends in the U.S. would be treated as U.S. source gross transportation income, we expect that the effective rate of U.S. income tax on our gross shipping income for such transportation would equal 2%.
 Many of our charters contain a provision that obligates the charterer to reimburse us for the 4% U.S. income tax that we are required to pay in respect of the vessel subject to the relevant charter.

-Since the exemption of Section 883 of the Code will not apply to us, our U.S. source shipping income that is considered to be "effectively connected" with the conduct of a U.S. trade or business would be subject to the U.S. corporate income tax currently imposed at rates of up to 35% (net of applicable deductions).
+In lieu of the foregoing rules, since the exemption of Section 883 of the Code will not apply to us, our U.S. source gross transportation income that is considered to be "effectively connected" with the conduct of a U.S. trade or business would be subject to the U.S. corporate income tax currently imposed at rates of up to 35% (net of applicable deductions).
 In addition, we may be subject to the 30% U.S. "branch profits" taxes on earnings effectively connected with the conduct of such trade or business, as determined after allowance for certain adjustments, and on certain interest paid or deemed paid attributable to the conduct of our U.S. trade or business.

-Our U.S. source shipping income would be considered "effectively connected" with the conduct of a U.S. trade or business only if:
+We expect that none of our U.S. source gross transportation income will be 'effectively connected' with the conduct of a U.S. trade or business.
+Such income would be considered "effectively connected" only if:

-- (a) we had, or were considered to have, a fixed place of business in the United States involved in the earning of U.S. source shipping income; and - (b) substantially all of our U.S. source shipping income was attributable to regularly scheduled transportation, such as the operation of a vessel that followed a published schedule with repeated sailings at regular intervals between the same points for voyages that begin or end in the United States.
+- (a) we had, or were considered to have, a fixed place of business in the United States involved in the earning of our U.S. source gross transportation income; and - (b) substantially all of our U.S. source gross transportation income was attributable to regularly scheduled transportation, such as the operation of a vessel that followed a published schedule with repeated sailings at regular intervals between the same points for voyages that begin or end in the United States.